 Recently for a friends Frozen theme birthday party, I decided to try my hand at…

 I’m not sure how I got into this.
 I find that I often volunteer my cake services unconsciously – in an almost tourette’s like fashion.
 I blurt it out completely uncontrollably!
 Usually it ends well, although this one threw me for a loop.
 Having extended the offer, I then found out that the lovely birthday girl was having her party at the local movie theatre where all the guests would be watching the new Disney movie Frozen, on opening day.
 Sounds like fun, no?
 The only trouble was – being that it was opening day and all – there was no nicely premade character pan for me to fill with cake batter, decorate by number and present with a flourish.
-I had to do it completely freehand.
+I had to do it completely freehand, with no Olaf cake tutorial.
 It must be noted that I have NEVER done a freehand cake before.
 No shape pan, no colour by number instructions, just me, my love of all things Wilton, my Michael’s membership, my creativity and a small picture of the lovable Olaf on my phone!